Small Business Retirement Plans in Huntsville, AL

 • Employee Motivation and Retention: Linking contributions to company profits can boost employee morale and loyalty, as employees directly benefit from the company’s success.

-• High Contribution Limits: Employers can contribute up to the lesser of 25% of an employee’s compensation or $sixty-six thousand dollars for this year, making it a beneficial option for employee benefits.
+• High Contribution Limits: Employers can contribute up to the lesser of 25% of an employee’s compensation or $66,000 for the current year, making it a generous option for employee benefits.

 Setting Up a Profit Sharing Plan